-Attorneys at the Nursing Home Law Center are dedicated to fighting for the rights and recovery of nursing home residents.
+Attorneys at Nursing Home Law News are dedicated to fighting for the rights and recovery of nursing home residents.
 They are vulnerable and deserve respect and care!

 Due to this commitment, we don’t work for nursing homes, doctors, or similar parties.
 We think it would detract from all the hard work we do for residents and don’t want anything to subtract from that effort.

 VALUE OF NURSING HOME CASES IN SOUTH CAROLINA